Prepare For Baby

 for Preserving Marital Intimacy and

 By John M. Gottman, Ph.D. and Julie Schwartz Gottman, Ph.D.

 Let’s face it, sleep deprivation and an overwhelming sense of responsibility can quickly spiral into resentment and frustration in a relationship.
 Even the strongest pairs undergo strain when a newborn is brought into the household.
 A world that once spun around a couple now revolves around a trio (more accurately, around one very tiny, loud person).
 The Gottmans explain that even though your transition to parenthood won't always be easy, it doesn't have to be impossible or kill your relationship.
 Reading this book before your baby arrives will help couples create a healthy home environment and make a pact to inject romance and appreciation wherever possible to keep their relationship from turning topsy-turvy.

 Does This Pregnancy Make Me Look Fat?
 The Essential Guide to Loving Your Body Before and After Baby

 By Claire Mysko and Magali Amadeï

-Baby gives you a new life, a new body and new insecurities.
-It can be a mental game for new moms to keep ahead of negative feelings about their changing body.
-From weight gain to weight loss, body image to Mom jeans, sexuality to self-esteem, beauty activists Mysko and Amadeï broach that forbidden zone – a woman’s figure and how she feels about it, before and after baby.
-They’ve interviewed over 400 women to compile a book that honestly talks about how moms view their size and shape and provides practical tips and strategies to develop trust, acceptance and appreciation for your fast-shifting figure.
+A baby gives you a new life, a new body and new insecurities.
+It can be a mental game for new moms to keep ahead of negative feelings about their changing bodies.
+From weight gain to weight loss, body image to mom jeans, sexuality to self-esteem, beauty activists Mysko and Amadeï broach that forbidden zone: a woman's figure and how she feels about it, before and after baby.
+They've interviewed over 400 women to compile a book that honestly talks about how moms view their size and shape and provides practical tips and strategies to develop trust, acceptance and appreciation for your fast-shifting figure.
 (Psst… it involves ignoring in-your-face reports about celeb moms who drop the weight fast.)